zp4rand0miz31/behave-pytest-benchmark/README.md

   - pytest-bdd:
   - pytest-eucalyptus: if error in Gherkin file, the line number inside the gherkin file is not reported in the pytest summary
   -  behave: not : "HOOK ERROR " when running behave. sometimes looses some print() and logging.info() ??
+TODO : we need to file a bugreport against this behavior

 ## Reports